ccrsxx/dotfiles/README.md

 ## Directory Structure

+The directory structure of this repository is organized to separate configurations by operating system and purpose:

 - **`os/`**: Contains all OS-specific configurations, separated by platform.
 - **`shared/`**: Contains configurations that are shared across all operating systems, like `.gitconfig` and SSH templates.
 - **`scripts/`**: Holds all automation and setup scripts.